danielsmith-eu/home-assistant-themeparks-integration/README.md

 * The device added for a theme park doesn't show any information or link to the entities.
 Looks like a quick fix.
 * No customisations.
+* API access is in the Integration, this should be move to PyPi so that we can add this to HA without using HACS.